Should You Cover Microgreen Seeds? – A Test

 radish microgreens day 5 covered and weighted

-These radish microgreens were placed in a full blackout period, excluding light and adding a heavy weight on top of the seeds.
+These radish microgreens were placed in a total blackout period, excluding light and adding a heavy weight on top of the seeds.
 By far the best tray of microgreens.

 Covered & No Weight